dtseto/Hermes-master/README.md

 Includes music genome project data when playing song information.
 Station modes not stable so were removed.

 UI redesigned due to deprecation of drawers.
 Now with more modern flat layout.
+A lot of the UI bugs are from old UI in interface builder using constraints rather than modern programatic swift UI.

 A [Pandora](http://www.pandora.com/) client for macOS Intel and Apple Silicon.